 Consumer packaged goods most affected by the tariff increase include:

-These products have an elastic demand, which means the higher the price, the lower the demand.
+These products have an elastic demand, meaning that as prices rise, demand tends to decrease.
 Since consumers can’t give up essential goods, they will seek more affordable alternatives, resulting in shifting brands.
 They may purchase goods from brands offering more affordable products or decrease the use of some products.

 Under tariff influence, consumer behavior is expected to change dramatically because no one likes to pay more.
 As a result of a tariff hike, consumers will either switch brands, choosing those offering the same product at a lower price or reduce their consumption of non-essential items like snacks and candy.

-Consumers also use budget-friendly strategies, such as shopping in bulk, searching for sales, the best deals, and coupons, and joining loyalty programs.
+Consumers also use budget-friendly strategies, such as shopping in bulk, searching for sales, seeking out the best deals, collecting coupons, and joining loyalty programs.

-As a matter of fact, a 2022 survey shows that 24% of consumers worldwide regularly looked for products from a private label and low-cost goods, with this number continuously increasing each year.
+As a matter of fact, a 2022 survey shows that 24% of consumers worldwide worldwide regularly seek products from a private label and low-cost goods, with this number increasing annually.

 Innovation is vital for businesses to adapt and thrive during sudden shifts like tariff hikes or global disruptions (e.g., the COVID-19 pandemic).
 Brands that consistently deliver fresh, improved offerings stand out in challenging times, attract new customers, retain existing ones, and grow their market share.
 By developing unique product features or services, companies can maintain a competitive edge - even when market conditions are in flux.

-Apart from higher product prices, we’ll also see tariff influence on marketing strategies.
+Apart from higher product prices, we’ll also see the tariff’s influence on marketing strategies.

-Brands can mitigate tariff effects on marketing campaigns and stay relevant in the market by adapting them to current market conditions.
+Brands can mitigate the effects of tariffs through marketing campaigns and stay relevant in the market by adapting them to current market conditions.
 Instead of simply promoting their products to the audience, they should focus on creating quality products with appealing designs and offering stellar customer service.
 They should also build a network to bring their products closer to consumers.

 One way to achieve this is by shifting from common digital marketing practices and investing in field marketing.

-Field marketing is the perfect solution for bringing your goods close to consumers, as it creates experiential experiences.
+Field marketing is an effective solution for bringing your goods close to consumers, as it creates experiential opportunities.
 By experiencing or trying the product firsthand, consumers learn more about it and become aware of the brand and its offerings.

-Tariffs force businesses to prioritize high-impact, low-cost campaigns over traditional marketing strategies.
+Tariffs force businesses to prioritize high-impact, cost-efficient campaigns over traditional marketing strategies.

-Digital marketing strategies, such as social media and email marketing, can be very effective in reaching the target audience and promoting a brand’s consumer goods.
+Digital marketing strategies, such as social media and email marketing, are highly effective in reaching the target audience and promoting a brand’s consumer goods.
 They are cost-effective marketing alternatives to traditional TV and print advertising and offer a wider reach, which makes them more valuable.

 Additionally, they can be optimized for maximum effect using data analytics.
-Investing in data analytics tools can help companies precisely target their audience, create the best-performing campaigns, and maximize ROI even in challenging times like these.
+Investing in data analytics tools can help companies precisely target their audience, create the most effective campaigns, and maximize ROI even in challenging times like these.

-Optimizing marketing efforts is the best way to save on marketing without compromising campaigns’ efficacy.
+Optimizing marketing efforts is the best way to reduce costs without compromising campaigns’ efficacy.

-The first step of campaign optimization is redefining your target audience.
+The first step in optimizing a campaign is to redefine your target audience.
 CRM tools can help you track consumers' data and learn about their purchasing behavior.
-Organize the data and analyze it to understand their behavior, preferences, and shopping patterns.
+Organize and analyze this data to understand their behavior, preferences, and shopping patterns.
 Then, use it to create targeted campaigns that address the audience’s needs, desires, and/or pain points.

-Another thing to consider is personalized consumer interaction.
-Tailoring marketing messages based on consumers’ needs, wants, and stages in the buyer’s journey will help you provide campaigns valuable for them.
+Another thing to consider is personalized consumer interactions.
+Tailoring marketing messages based on consumers’ needs, wants, and stages in the buyer’s journey will help you provide campaigns that are relevant and valuable for them.

 Additionally, you can leverage AI and machine learning to create audience segments and create tailored messages that resonate with them.
 These technologies can analyze customer data based on which companies can create highly targeted campaigns.

-Targeting specific consumer segments with personalized messages is proven to be highly effective in enhancing the outcomes of marketing campaigns.
+Targeting specific consumer segments with personalized messages is proven to significantly enhance the effectiveness of marketing campaigns.

 Here are two examples of how two gigantic brands deal with tariff increases.